Wulf/vite-rs/README.md

            input: ["index.html"],
          },
        },
+       // Uncomment this section if you're going to use `start_dev_server` in Rust:
+       // server: {
+       //   hmr: {
+       //     port: 21012,
+       //   },
+       // },
      });
      ```

+     **Note 1:** You can read more details about the `server.hmr.port` option [here](#vite-rs-hmr-config-change).
+HMR is important for your development experience; it allows you to see frontend changes without having to refresh your browser.

-     You'll eventually have to change the `input` array to include all your entrypoints.
+     **Note 2:** You'll eventually have to change the `input` array to include all your entrypoints.
 Alternatively, see the [section below](#auto-bundle-all-files) for a way to automatically bundle all files that match a pattern.

      Create `app/index.html`: